HugoMatilla/hugomatilla.com/src/content/web/cv.md

 ### Android Developer
 ##### _Berlin/Remote.
 August.
 2013 - January 2020_

- At scondoo I overtook with agility and speed the code developed by 2 different agencies.
+ At scondoo, I overtook with agility and speed the code developed by 2 different agencies.
 This code was in several cases unstructured.
 Thanks to my experience I improved it with ease, not only in performance but also in design.

 <br/>